 Temocihui (MH555v)

-This black-line drawing of the compound glyph for the personal name Temocihui (“Importune Person,” attested here as a man’s name) shows several elements that connect closely to the face of the tribute payer, including three speech scrolls, two footprints, a perhaps a jaw with three teeth.
+This black-line drawing of the compound glyph for the personal name Temocihui (“Importune Person” or "He is Annoying," attested here as a man’s name) shows several elements that connect closely to the face of the tribute payer himself, including three speech scrolls, two footprints, and perhaps a jaw with three teeth.

 Stephanie Wood